If helping others heal from pain is something you’d like to devote your career to, then becoming a chiropractor could be right up your alley.

 A career as a chiropractor can be incredibly rewarding.
 So much so that it’s often ranked as one of the top healthcare jobs today.

 With enough time devoted to studies, you can walk away with an advanced degree.
-With this, you can choose to go into private practice, partner with other medical professionals or even academia.
+With this, you can choose to go into private practice, partner with other medical professionals, or even pursue academia.

 How Long Do You Need to Study?